Section 1: ELECTRON MICROSCOPIES

 - Limitations and advantages (atomic spatial resolution; STM: conductivity and charging, field of view; SFM: environment).

 - Exceeding the diffraction limit by using the evanescent field.

 Image analysis and practical testing of research instrumentation.

-The couse will be held in the first half of the first term, from mid September to the beginning og November.
+In the academic year 2015-2016 the couse will be held in the first half of the first term, from October 5th to the end of November 2014.